-For directed prompts, use the form, "Please select X, Y, or Z." Don't use the form, "Would you like X or do you want Y or Z," because it may lead to Yes or No response instead of a X or Y or Z response.
+For directed prompts, use the form, "Please select X, Y, or Z." Don't use the form, "Would you like X or do you want Y or Z?" because it may lead to a yes or no response instead of the expected X or Y or Z response.

 If the list of options is long (for example, a list of stock investments) or variable (for example, movie titles), using a directed prompt is impractical.
 In this case, use an open prompt.
 For example:

-Cortana: Please say a stock's name.
-User: Help.
-Cortana: Please say a stock's name.
+Cortana: Please say a stock name.
 For example, say Microsoft.

 A confirmation is an acknowledgement that your skill heard the user's response.
 For example:

 Think about where in the conversation flow the users need confirmations.
 Recognizing speech from a telephone is not perfect, particularly under noisy conditions.
 In addition, when skills are used in a standalone speaker, you only have one channel of communication with the user.
-An effective confirmation and correction strategy alleviates issues.
+An effective confirmation and correction strategy helps with these issues.

 A good voice-based skill uses a variety of techniques for confirmation and correction.
 The techniques depend on the style of the skill, the importance of the action being performed, the cost of misunderstanding, and the need for a natural dialog.

-For example, a dialog that follows each question with a confirmation, such as "Did you say X?", is slow and potentially very frustrating.
-Conversely, a dialog that employs no confirmation and, based on a misrecognized command, deletes data without first checking with the user, is equally frustrating.
-A developer must strike a balance between efficient interaction with the skill and protection from wasted time or lost data.
+For example, a dialogue that follows each question with a confirmation, such as "Did you say X?", is slow and potentially frustrating.
+Conversely, a dialogue that employs no confirmation and, based on a mis-recognized command, deletes data without confirmation from the user, is equally frustrating.
+You need to strike a balance between efficient interaction with the skill, and protection from lost data or wasted time.

 Explicit confirmation is the most basic form of confirmation.
-It also slows the conversation flow because it introduces an extra prompt to explicitly confirm information that the user provided.
+It slows the conversation flow because it introduces an extra prompt to explicitly confirm information that the user provided.
 Use explicit confirmation for situations where the cost of a misunderstanding is high.
-For example, in a flight booking application, the application must understand the cities that the user wishes to fly between.
+For example, a banking skill must understand dollar amounts that the user speaks.
 The following shows an explicit confirmation interaction.